Skip to Main Content

 • UNF will accept international post-secondary coursework without a foreign evaluation on transcripts that are written in English from institutions considered equivalent to a regionally accredited institution, provided that a clearly defined grading scale and credit-hour conversion are notated on the official transcript.

-All applicants, except those from countries where English is the only official language, are required to furnish satisfactory evidence that the applicant's competency in English is adequate.
-For a listing of different methods to meet the requirements, please see Indicators of Required English Language Proficiency for Foreign Applicants.
+This step is only required for students from non-English speaking countries.
+For a listing of ways to meet this requirement, please see Indicators of Required English Language Proficiency for Foreign Applicants.

-Please send all materials or direct admissions inquiries to:
+Please send all materials or direct any questions to:

 Undergraduate Students: